Complaints and Conflict Resolution

 Why This Training Matters

-Across every sector, the evidence is the same: complaints that are resolved early, by a confident and well-trained member of staff, rarely go further.
-Complaints that are handled defensively, dismissed, or passed up the chain unnecessarily almost always do.
+Across every sector, the evidence is consistent: complaints resolved early, by a confident and well-trained staff member, rarely go further.
+Complaints handled defensively or passed up the chain unnecessarily almost always do.

 - The request-to-complaint pathway: how complaints are created and how to prevent them